jDimmy/check-vm-migration/README.md

                     =======================
                     All 193 tests passed.
                     =======================

+ - In the python folder, the script first.py must be launched in dom0.
+It contains the main program for automating the determination of the list of features necessary for the proper functioning of the application on the vm.

+ - These features are contained in the file ./python/feautures.txt.
+    At the beginning, this file contains the list of all the features to be tested, these will be eliminated progressively until the necessary minimum of features is obtained.

 # scenario
  - The cpuid file (cpuid.c++), allows us to discover the features of the virtual machine.